 Determining the Student's Final Test Score.
 Students who are in attendance and who respond to at least one item on both the Written Test and the Performance Test will receive a valid score and a valid performance level.
-A chart for converting the student's Written Test raw score and Performance Test raw score to a final score will be provided on the Department's web site at http://www.p12.nysed.gov/assessment/.
+A chart for converting the student's Written Test raw score and Performance Test raw score to a final score will be provided on the Department's website.
 Once a final score has been determined for each student, a performance level can be assigned.
 The Performance Levels Chart is provided in Appendix VIII of this manual.